Jasondai9/BioinformaticsTools/README.md

 # BAM to FASTQ
 Converts a directory containing BAMs to fastq
-* If the BAM file is large, submit a job
+* If the BAM file is large, use the PBS generator and submit that instead
 * Must have samtools installed
 ### Usage
 > bam_convert.sh \